opencryptoki/libzpc/README.md

 - CCA host library version 7.1 or later for CCA type keys
 - EP11 host library version 3.0 or later for EP11 type keys

+Additional hardware and software prerequisites for full-XTS:
+- Message security assist (MSA) 10 (IBM z17 or later)
+- A KVM guest in IBM Secure Execution mode for PVSECRET type keys
+- Kernel 6.13 or later with support for PVSECRET type keys

 Additional hardware and software prerequisites for HMAC:
 - Message security assist (MSA) 11 (IBM z17 or later)
 - A KVM guest in IBM Secure Execution mode for PVSECRET type keys